hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 - Configure your stacks node using the [Stacks node configuration](https://docs.stacks.co/docs/nodes-and-miners/stacks-node-configuration) documentation.
 - Recommend the latest version of Stacks.
 You can check the latest version by following [this](https://github.com/stacks-network/stacks-blockchain/releases) link.
-- Get the rpcuser, rpcpassword, and rpc_port defined in the `bitcoin.conf` file from [this section](run-chainhook-as-a-service-using-bitcoind.md#prepare-the-bitcoind-node) of the [running chainhook as a service using bitcoind](run-chainhook-as-a-service-using-bitcoind.md) to use in this article.
+- Set up bitcoin node by following [this](how-to-run-chainhook-as-a-service-using-bitcoind.md#setting-up-a-bitcoin-node) article, then, get the `rpcuser`, `rpcpassword`, and `rpc_port` values defined in the `bitcoin.conf` file.

-A `Stacks.toml` file gets generated when you configure the stacks node, as shown below.
-Ensure that the `username`, `password`, and `rpc_port` values match the values in the `bitcoin.conf` file.
-Also, note the `rpc_bind` port to use in the `Chainhook.toml` configuration in the next section of this article.
+A `Stacks.toml` file gets generated when you configure the stacks node.

 Below is the sample `Stacks.toml` file.